WebBreacher/WhatsMyName/README.md

   * Exports to CSV and other formats.
   * Pulls the latest version of the project's JSON file when run.
   * Submit a username in the URL using `https://whatsmyname.app/?q=USERNAME` like https://whatsmyname.app/?q=john
-* [Reveal My Name](https://github.com/yooper/reveal-my-name) is created by @yooper and is the Python checker tool that was bundled with this project.
-The tool is now a standalone project maintained by Yooper.
+* [Reveal My Name](https://github.com/yooper/reveal-my-name) is created by [@yooper](https://github.com/yooper) and is the Python checker tool that was bundled with this project.
 * [Spiderfoot](https://github.com/smicallef/spiderfoot) uses this in the **sfp_account** module.
 There is also [this video](https://asciinema.org/a/295923) showing how to use this project using the Spiderfoot Command Line Interface (CLI).
 * [sn0int](https://github.com/kpcyrd/sn0int) downloads and uses the JSON file in the [kpcyrd/whatsmyname](https://sn0int.com/r/kpcyrd/whatsmyname) module, see https://twitter.com/sn0int/status/1228046880459907073 for details and instructions.
 * [WMN_screenshooter](https://github.com/swedishmike/WMN_screenshooter) a helper script that is based on `web_accounts_list_checker.py` and uses Selenium to try and grab screenshots of identified profile pages.